-We have four months left in 2018.
+We have four months left in the year.
 An entire quarter to evaluate, adjust, and THRIVE.

-We usually count our wins, move our maybes from our 2018 spreadsheet to 2019, and then move on.
+We usually count our wins, move our maybes from our current spreadsheet to next year, and then move on.
 Instead, this month let’s take a moment to pause.
 We’ll make the necessary plans for next year — with every bit of determination and strategic planning needed — but not at the cost of losing work that can be done in Q4.

 You don’t have to be a rocket scientist — or a marketing professional — to know that digital marketing is evolving at an exponential rate.
 Human behavior has changed, which means how we sell to people has changed, and our businesses have no choice but to keep up.

-If your 2018 marketing plan is still word-for-word what it was when your leadership team signed off on it, then we can all but guarantee that your plan is now as stale as the overused metaphor I just used!
+If your marketing plan is still word-for-word what it was when your leadership team signed off on it in January, then we can all but guarantee that your plan is now as stale as the overused metaphor I just used!